freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/index.md

 Unity has a powerful [visual scripting](https://unity.com/products/unity-visual-scripting) feature that VPE leverages for creating game logic without having to write code.
 It uses a node system which VPE extends to significantly simplify common tasks in a pinball game.

 > [!note]
-> Visual scripting was previously named *Bolt*, and was a commercial product in Unity's asset store.
+> Visual scripting was previously named *Bolt* and was a commercial product in Unity's asset store.
 In 2020, [Unity acquired Bolt](https://ludiq.io/blog/unity-acquires-bolt) and made it freely available.

 ## Why?